hackerb9/Tandy-Terminfo/README.md

 ## Problems

-* If you have trouble with the screen ocassionally scrolling, be sure you have the status line turned off by pressing the LABEL button.
+* If you have trouble with the screen occasionally scrolling, be sure you have the status line turned off by pressing the LABEL button.

 * If you are trying to use the arrow keys, many applications will not